 Since CEHs must be accrued during your certification period, you will start back at zero credits once you recertify.
 Therefore, “extra credits” do not roll over into the next recertification progress.

 Your certification(s) must be within one year of expiration in order to recertify.
 If you have 16 credits logged in myNATE you may recertify by phone – 877-420-6283 or through the NATE Online Store.
 Please note that despite early renewal of certifications, you must wait to earn continuing education training two years prior to your certification expiration date.
 Early renewal does not change the 2 year certification period.

 If you are coming up on your expiration date and have not fulfilled the 16 hours of training, you have a grace period of 120 days (4 months) before you officially lapse.
 During this time, technicians are expected to submit their remaining credit hours or re-take their Specialty exam.
 If a technician fails to recertify by the end of their grace period, the technician will have to re-take both CORE and Specialty to become certified again.
 You are not considered NATE certified if all of your certifications are in their grace periods.

-If you are over 120 days (4 month grace period) pass your expiration date, you have officially lapsed.
-In order to become NATE certified again you will have to re-take both the Core and a Specialty exam.
+If you are over 120 days (4 month grace period) past your expiration date, you have officially lapsed.
+In order to become NATE certified again you will have to restart the process.